If “what is a Google Chromebook?” is a question you’ve been asking yourself, then you’ve stumbled into the right place.

 What is a Chromebook?

-Let’s begin with a quick overview of what a Chromebook is.
-Essentially, Chromebooks are light and cheap laptops that run Google’s ChromeOS operating system.
+Let’s begin with a quick overview: what is a Google Chromebook exactly?
+Generally speaking, Chromebooks are light and cheap laptops that run Google’s ChromeOS operating system.

-ChromeOS has evolved since then, so you can now install apps – including Android apps – and use it without an internet connection, but it’s still more limited than Windows 10 and macOS.
+ChromeOS has evolved since then.
+Now install apps – including Android apps – and use it (to an extent) without an internet connection.
+However, it’s still more limited than Windows 10 and macOS.

 The fact that's it’s a lightweight operating system is one of the reasons why Chromebooks are so appealing to many users, in the first place.
 It doesn’t need powerful components to run, and it can use hardware that Windows 10 or macOS would struggle to run on, keeping the overhead price down.
-This enables Chromebooks to be much more affordable than other laptops.
+This enables Chromebooks to be much more affordable to users than other laptops.

-It also means Chromebooks have impressively long battery lives, easily lasting a whole work day on a single charge.
+That also means Chromebooks have impressively long battery life, easily lasting a whole work day – plus, some movie watching – on a single charge.

-The first Chromebooks were released by Samsung and Acer in May 2011.
-While we sometimes refer to the devices as ‘Google Chromebooks’, a number of major laptop manufacturers make Chromebooks, with the likes of Dell, HP and Asus joining Samsung and Acer.
+While we sometimes refer to the devices as ‘Google Chromebooks’, a number of major laptop manufacturers make Chromebooks.
+In fact, the first Chromebooks were released by Samsung and Acer in May 2011, and other manufacturers like Dell, HP and Asus joining have jumped on the bandwagon.

-Of course, Google has released its own Chromebooks over the years as well.
+Of course, Google has also released its own Chromebooks over the years.
 Interestingly, while most Chromebooks are affordable alternatives to Windows and Mac laptops, Google’s Chromebooks, like the Google Pixelbook, are premium devices that show that a Chromebook can be as powerful, and as beautifully designed, as any MacBook or Windows laptop – and also just as expensive, if not more.

 What software can a Google Chromebook run?

 Now that you know the answer to the question: what is a Google Chromebook?, let’s get into how it works.
 Because Chromebooks run ChromeOS, you can’t simply install and run Windows or Mac programs.
-Instead, you use Chrome apps, or online apps that you can run through the Chrome browser, such as Google Docs.
+Instead, you are limited to Chrome apps and online apps that you can run through the Chrome browser, such as Google Docs.

-The good news is that there’s a decent selection of Chrome apps, and using online apps like Google Docs means you don’t need to mess around installing apps, which means many Chromebooks only need small hard drives – which again helps to keep their price low.
+The good news is that there’s a decent selection of Chrome apps.
+Plus, using online apps like Google Docs means you won’t need to install as many as apps, which is why many Chromebooks only need small hard drives – which again helps to keep their price low.

-Chromebooks are now also able to run Android apps, giving Chromebook users access to thousands of apps through the Google Play Store.
-Most modern applications have a version for Android devices, which means Chromebooks can run a huge range of software, from office suites like Microsoft Office to photo editors and even games.
+Additionally, Chromebooks are now also able to run Android apps, giving Chromebook users access to thousands of apps through the Google Play Store.
+Most modern applications have a version for Android devices, which means Chromebooks users have a huge range of software, from office suites like Microsoft Office to photo editors and even games, at their disposal.

 Chromebooks can also run Linux applications, further bolstering the productivity benefits of the devices.
 Compatible Chromebooks can now use programs that were created for Linux, the open source desktop operating system.

 While ChromeOS used to be seen as a limited operating system, the scope of the software you can now run on a Chromebook is truly impressive, making it – now more than ever – a viable alternative for more users.

-ChromeOS is also a lot less prone to viruses and malware compared to Windows 10; malicious users are more likely to attack Windows 10 devices due to their popularity.
+Lastly, ChromeOS is a lot less prone to viruses and malware than Windows 10, as malicious users are more likely to attack Windows 10 devices due to their popularity.
 Using cloud-based services on a Chromebook also limits the number of files you download and install, and ChromeOS is automatically updated with the latest security patches to keep you safe and secure.

 Chromebooks and education